powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.6.59 Change: Options moved around in Download Playlist

+        Add: -Update Index added to Download Playlist.
+This option will add downloaded content to the index.
+               Note: -Index Default Directories will delete the index and rebuild it. -Update Index will add to existing.

+        Add: -Clear Restore added to Download Playlist -Restore.

+        Change: -Update was renamed and option letter changed in Yt-dlp Menu to:  y - Update Playlist

 ###  v5.6.37 Fix: Playlist download directory being written to the nfo file.